HOW TO START DOING MORE PULLUPS… FAST!

 Instead, we need to be sure we’re plugging the energy leaks.

-You can do this by tightening your quads, pointing your feet towards the ground, squeezing your glutes, and then contracting your abs.
+You can do this by tightening your quads, pointing your feet towards the ground, squeezing your butt muscles, and then keeping core tight as you pull your chin toward the bar.
 This tightness in your body will instantly help you to transfer more of the force you are exerting into the bar to be able to do more pullups.

 No, it’s not a magic trick!